 Garmin offers a portable solution (GDL 50 series) which also includes subscription free weather including NEXRAD radar, METARs, TAFs, TFRs, AIRMETs, SIGMETs and NOTAMs.
 The GDL 52 combines ADS-B weather with XM for your portable device via Wifi.

 This company (www.appareo.com/aviation) sells the Stratus series of ADS-B solutions.
 The latest version is the Stratus 3 with WAAS GPS, AHRS, Flight Data Recorder, pressure sensor and Wifi.
 Appareo offers all three ADS-B options for a reasonable price.
 Can be used with multiple EFB apps.

-Uavionix (www.uavionix.com) sells a number of ADS-B in and out (transponder) solutions for the experimental and light sport market, the Scout and Sentry (use with ForeFlight only) being the latest and greatest.
+Uavionix (www.uavionix.com) sells a number of ADS-B In and Out (out via a transponder) solutions for the experimental and light sport market, the Scout and Sentry (for use with ForeFlight only) being the latest and greatest.
 They even carry mini ADS-B units for drones!

 Levil Aviation (levilaviation.com) sells a combined wing light beacon system.
 The unit looks like a mini fin which has a pressure sensor, transponder receiver, GPS receiver and an ADS-B Out system.
 It mounts on the belly of the aircraft and needs a separate GPS antenna, listens to your transponder code and sends out the ADS-B data.
 They even have an under the wing mounted unit, BOM.